 What’s the difference between Freeview and Freesat?

 Freesat offers a greater number of channels, but there are some Freeview channels such as 4Music which aren’t available on Freesat.
 Some broadcasters are unable to make their services available on Freesat due to rights restrictions.

 Can I use Freesat outside of the UK?

-Viewers in the Republic of Ireland may use a Freesat receiver as a means to access the main UK free-to-air channels.
-Do not confuse with a standard free-to-air’ satellite receivers sold in the country, which do not order channels in the same way.
+Viewers in the Republic of Ireland can use a Freesat receiver as a means to watch UK free-to-air channels.
+Freesat receivers are not the same as generic ‘free-to-air’ satellite receivers sold in the country, which do not order channels in the same way.

 Viewers in the Netherlands, Belgium and Northern France can unofficially use Freesat receivers to watch UK TV channels with a common domestic satellite dish pointing at the Astra satellites at 28.2E.
-Beyond these areas, reception across Europe gradually gets worse and requires ever larger dishes the further away from the UK you get, before it eventually becomes impossible.
+Beyond these areas, reception becomes worse, requiring ever bigger dishes, before it becomes impossible.